 This policy of foreign currency intervention makes sense it certain situations.

-If you look at Switzerland and Japan, there currency is appreciating because of demand from speculators.
+If you look at Switzerland and Japan, their currency is appreciating because of demand from speculators.
 Because of fears over all the other currencies, Japan and Switzerland have been viewed as safe havens.
 This can cause a very damaging appreciation in the currency – much more than economic fundamentals would suggest.
 The appreciation in the Swiss France was threatening exports and economic growth.

 Readers Question Why is it easier for a central bank to devalue instead of strengthening their currency?